-Website or app store visits (the number of visits) and the clickthrough rate (visits as a percentage of ad views) both measure traffic.
+Website visits (the number of visits) and the clickthrough rate (website visits as a percentage of ad views) both measure website traffic.
 Although some may see them as vanity metrics, they can give insights into what messaging is prompting people to click.
-You can also use traffic data for retargeting.
+You can also use website traffic data for retargeting.